- Published on

 Marginal Probability

-Based on the observations of we can calculate the marginal probability
+Based on the observations above of we can calculate the marginal probability

 by marginalizing :

 For example, if and are the smartphone model and the gender we found in a random experiment, respectively.
-We can compute by adding up the corresponding joint probabilites for each gender.
+We can compute by adding up the corresponding joint probabilities for each gender.

 Applying this to all 's outcomes we get the marginal probability distribution